Hacker0x01/docs.hackerone.com/docs/programs/submissions-dashboard.md

 <h3 id="weakness">Weakness</h3>
 The Weakness section shows how your reports are spread among the different weakness types.
 You can view what areas you’re receiving the most valid vulnerabilities in so that you can know which vulnerabilities your program is most susceptible to.

-You can toggle your weakness data by number of valid reports and also by bounty amounts.
+<br>You can toggle your weakness data by number of valid reports and also by bounty amounts.

 ![Weaknesses graph on program dashboard](./images/program-dashboard-weaknesses.png)

 <h3 id="assets">Assets</h3>
 The Assets section enables you to explore reports and bounties by asset.
 You can see which asset you’re receiving the most vulnerabilities in and how much bounty is paid out per asset.

-You can toggle your asset data by number of valid reports and also by bounty amounts.
+<br>You can toggle your asset data by number of valid reports and also by bounty amounts.

 ![Assets graph on program dashboard](./images/program-dashboard-assets.png)

 <h3 id="all-time">All-Time Metrics</h3>
-You can also view these all-time data metrics for your program:
+You can also view these all-time data metrics for your program:<br><br>

 Item | Details
 ---- | -------